 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-Key Facts & Summary
+Key Facts And Information

 - The Great Plague was an epidemic that spread in England between 1665 and 1666.
 It led to the deaths of between 75,000 and 100,000 people, which was more than a fifth of the entire population of London at the time.
 The plague of 1665-1666, however, spread in a reduced manner compared to the Black Plague that struck Europe between 1347 and 1353.

 - Historically, it was believed that the disease was an infection of bubonic plague caused by the spread of a bacillus called Yersinia pestis transmitted through the bites of fleas (Xenopsylla cheopis) living on black rats, or through the bite of rats or other rodents.